cmantuano/askdata-docs/docs/how-to-create-a-data-card.md

 Special type of chart that shows your results on map.
 The result of the NL query must be suitable to be shown on a Map.

 # Compare
 This component allows you to compare the results of two different queries.
-Yo can access the results by specifying the varibale name you defined in the NL query.
+You can access the results by specifying the variable name you defined in the NL query.
 In the settings panel you have the following options:
 <p align="center">
   <img src="media/compare.PNG" style="max-width:500px" />
 </p>